Application takes 10-15 minutes to fill out. Due to a high volume of requests, we estimate 5-10 business days to

 Notification and Event Flyers

 You are required to notify all businesses and residents adjacent to the street closure and submit your flyer and tracking forms to PBOT.
-Be sure to talk to neighbors and area businesses so you know what you will need to plan for in terms of access.
+Be sure to talk to neighbors and area businesses so you know what you will need to include in your site plan to ensure proper access for all.
 Doing this kind of outreach is also a great way to form partnerships, pool resources, and get the community excited about your event.

 Here is a template for an event flyer to work from, but feel free to create your own with the event date and times, event name, and contact information:

 When you’ve completed your notifications, email your event flyer and tracking form to PBOTcommunityevent@portlandoregon.gov.